 The Center for Environmental Structure: Portfolio of Projects

-01/01/1989A presentation of sixteen projects developed at The Center for Environmental Structure until 1989.
+01/01/1989Presentation of sixteen projects developed by The Center for Environmental Structure until 1989.
 75-page portfolio with Part One “Completed Projects”, Part Two “Current Projects”, concluding with “Additional Projects”.
-The projects included are: 1) The Linz Cafe, 2) The Sala House, 3) Stanislaus County Mental Health Center, 4) Fort Mason Bench, 5) The New Eishin University, 6) Haworth Office Furniture System, 7) Sapporo Apartment Building, 8) Hudson River Restaurant, 9) Architectural Office – Martinez House, 10) Offices and Workshops for Sweet Potatoes Clothing Factory, 11) The Great Hall – Auditorium for 2000, 12) Mountain View Civic Center, 13) Four story Apartment Building, 14) Apartment Building, 15) Shelter for the Homeless and 16) User-Designed Houses for Mexicali.
+The projects included are: 1) The Linz Cafe, 2) The Sala House, 3) Stanislaus County Mental Health Center, 4) Fort Mason Bench, 5) The New Eishin University, 6) Haworth Office Furniture System, 7) Sapporo Apartment Building, 8) Hudson River Restaurant, 9) Architectural Office – Martinez House, 10) Offices and Workshops for Sweet Potatoes Clothing Factory, 11) The Great Hall – Auditorium for 2000, 12) Mountain View Civic Center, 13) Four-story Apartment Building, 14) Apartment Building, 15) Shelter for the Homeless and 16) User-Designed Houses for Mexicali.

 -